mikemates/tandem/memory-bank/progress.md

 - Document messaging and community discovery implementations as they are completed
 - Record any additional challenges and solutions
 - Update activeContext.md to reflect shifting priorities
+- Maintain documentation of git workflow and versioning